 Amos uses this question to emphasize what people should already know about what prophets do when God speaks.
-This question can be translated as a statement.
-Alternate translation: "The Lord Yahweh has spoken; so we know that the prophets will prophesy." or

-"The Lord Yahweh has spoken; so of course the prophets will prophesy."
+If your readers would misunderstand this question, you can express it as a statement.
+Alternate translation: "The Lord Yahweh has spoken; so we know that the prophets will prophesy." or "The Lord Yahweh has spoken; so of course the prophets will prophesy."
 (See: Rhetorical Question)